meshtastic/meshtastic/website/docs/software/web/config.md

 ## Manual Installation

-Pre-requisite: You have Meshtastic Device firmware between 1.0.32 - 1.1.50
+Pre-requisite: You have Meshtastic Device firmware between version 1.0.32 - 1.1.50.
+A client for version 1.2.x will be released shortly and the documentation update accordingly.

 We do realize this installation method is not "easy" and are exploring ways to simplify this in the future, ideally rolling it out as part of the device firmware.